Old Earth Ministries Online Earth History Curriculum

 No registration is necessary.
 I simply request that you send a courtesy email to the administrator email account, informing me that you are using the curriculum.

 Each lesson is designed to be a complete, web-based learning experience with pictures, and links for further learning.
 Each chapter consists of lessons designed to be completed in a day, although some are lenghty and could be divided in half.
-At the end of each chapter, there is a reminder to take the Chapter Test.
-These tests are currently being developed, and will be available from Old Earth Ministries in the near future.
+At the end of each chapter, there is a Chapter Test, consisting of 15 questions.
+These tests are currently being developed.
+As of 22 August 2013, the first four tests are live.

 You may also elect to use the curriculum without the tests, or parents can create their own tests.